SeleniumHQ/fluent-selenium/README.md

 # FluentSelenium

 FluentSelenium is a layer on top of Selenium 2.0 (WebDriver) that adds a [fluent interface](http://martinfowler.com/bliki/FluentInterface.html) style for working with the browser.
-For now, it is for the Java binding to WebDriver.
+For now, it is for the Java binding to WebDriver, and works with Java versions 5, 6, 7, 8, 9, 10, 12, 12 & 13.

 Of many benefits, FluentSelenium will attempt to transparently get past the stale element exception business.